Kathy Klausmeier: Immigration enforcement

+In February 2026, after it was reported that the General Services Administration would be leasing an office space in Hunt Valley to be used by ICE's Office of the Principal Legal Advisor, Klausmeier called an emergency session of the Baltimore County Council to "consider legislation that establishes necessary and appropriate guardrails".
+Later that week, the county council voted 6–0 to pass legislation to block detention centers from operating in the county.

+Inspector general controversy

 In May 2025, Klausmeier launched an open hiring process for the Baltimore County Inspector General, informing incumbent inspector general Kelly Madigan that her term had expired on January 21, 2025, and that she must reapply for the position "if you are interested in remaining with Baltimore County Government".
 Klausmeier's decision not to reappoint Madigan to the role was criticized by community members and six of the county's seven councilmembers, excluding Julian Jones Jr., who wrote to Klausmeier asking her to suspend the open hiring process and reappoint Madigan.
 In an interview with The Baltimore Banner, Klausmeier defended her decision to launch an open hiring process, saying that Madigan never asked to keep the job and that county code required an open search to fill the inspector general position.
 In June 2025, she appointed a five-member task force to aid in the search for an inspector general, saying in an open letter that she intended to move forward with a search process despite the controversy that came with her decision not to reappoint Madigan.
 On July 24, 2025, Klausmeier announced that she would nominate Khadija E. Walker to be the next Baltimore County Inspector General, rejecting incumbent Kelly Madigan.
 On August 4, Walker's nomination was rejected by the Baltimore County Council in a 5–2 vote, after which Klausmeier announced she would not nominate another candidate for inspector general, leaving Madigan in the position through 2026.
+On December 1, Madigan announced that she would resign as Baltimore County Inspector General on January 2, 2026, in order to become the first Howard County Inspector General on January 5.